lgi-devs/lgi/README.md

 ## History

-### unreleased
+### 0.4 (unreleased)

-- existing Gtk overrides reworked and improved, there is now a way to describe and create widget hierarchies in Lua-friendly way.
+- Existing Gtk overrides reworked and improved, there is now a way to describe and create widget hierarchies in Lua-friendly way.
 See `docs/gtk.lua`, chapter about `Gtk.Container` for overview and samples.
-- various portability fixes.
+- Various portability fixes.

 ### 0.3 (28-Nov-2011)